keploy/keploy/pkg/proxy/integrations/mongo/README.md

 # Mongo Package Documentation

-Mongo Package contains the parser and mapping logic to read the mongo wiremessage and capture/stub the outputs.
-This package is used by the `hooks` package to redirect the outgoing calls for recording/stubing the outputs.
+The `mongo` package encompasses the parser and mapping logic required to read MongoDB wire messages and capture or stub the outputs.
+Utilized by the `hooks` package, it assists in redirecting outgoing calls for the purpose of recording or stubbing the outputs.